johnwargo/eleventy-generate-posts/readme.md

 This adds a `11ty-gp` command to the system.

+You don't have to install the package to use it; simply open a terminal window or command prompt to your Eleventy project folder and execute the command using `npx eleventy-generate-posts` and the command-line options described in the following section.
 ## Usage

-Execute the command using the following command-line options:
+Execute the command using the following command-line parameters:

 ```shell
 11ty-gp [options] <numPosts> <targetFolder> <tag> [startYear]